 Preventing Norovirus in Care Homes

-• Enforce strict hand hygiene across staff, residents, and visitors.
-See the difference between hand-sanitiser gel vs foam.
+• Enforce strict hand hygiene for staff, residents, and visitors

-• Deep clean high-touch surfaces daily with proven disinfectants.
+• Deep clean high-touch surfaces using proven disinfectants

 Effective Cleaning Products for Norovirus Control

-• Legion+ range (view full product list) — powerful disinfectant solutions.
+• Legion+ range – powerful disinfectant solutions for care environments.
 See Legion+ products

-• Chlorine tablets — 200 pcs pack — ideal for deep-disinfection when diluted correctly.
+• Chlorine tablets – useful for deep disinfection when diluted and used correctly.
 See chlorine tablets

 Responding Effectively to an Outbreak